chrisquince/CopenhagenWorkshop/Tutorials/StrainResolution.md

 done < Concoct/Cluster75.txt
 ```

-The first step in pre-processing for DESMAN would be to split up the bam files by each cluster in turn. **Do not** run this yourselves:
+The first step in pre-processing for DESMAN would be to split up the bam files by each cluster in turn:

 ```
 mkdir SplitBam